-SIE Bend Studio’s Days Gone has finally arrived on PS4 after multiple delays.
-We’ve spent more than 35 hours roaming the PS4 exclusive‘s post-apocalyptic version of Oregon and have learned a bunch about how the game works along the way.
-Our Days Gone beginner’s guide imparts ten tips and tricks that will help you navigate through Freaker infestations, their Ripper wannabes, and Marauder camps as best as possible.
+SIE Bend Studio’s Days Gone finally arrived on PS4 in 2019 after multiple delays.
+Since then, we’ve spent dozens of hours roaming the PS4 exclusive‘s post-apocalyptic version of Oregon and have learned a great deal about how the game works along the way.
+Our Days Gone beginner’s guide imparts 10 tips and tricks that will help you navigate through Freaker infestations, their Ripper wannabes, and Marauder camps as best as possible.

 Our first inclination was to play Days Gone like an action game, killing every Freaker (zombie) we saw with a combination of firepower and blunt force.
 This approach, however, isn’t the smart way to play Days Gone.
 In fact, if you play like Rambo, you’ll likely have a lot more trouble.
 This isn’t a cover shooter, and bullets are fairly limited from the start.
 On top of that, guns tend to be pretty weak.
 If you don’t shoot enemies in the head, you’ll waste a ton of ammunition taking them down.